-The way to trigger a positive response from a woman is to concentrate on her erogenous zones.
+One of the key ways to trigger a positive response from a woman is to pay some attention to all of her erogenous zones.

-As well as the more obvious pleasure spots on the female body, such as the clitoris, g-spot, and breasts, there are other areas that women love a man to pay more attention to during foreplay.
-The scalp, neck, wrists and inner thighs, to name just a few.
+As well as the more obvious pleasure spots on the female body, such as the clitoris, g-spot, and breasts, there are other areas that women love a man to touch during foreplay.
+The scalp, neck, wrists, and inner thighs, to name just a few.

 One of my favorites is to get myself into a position when giving her oral that lets my arms extend up her body as much as possible.